AshRichardson/musical-guide/README.md

 - The audio files have been excluded.
 To run the server, an audio folder needs to be placed under musicalguide/study/static/study containing mp3 audio files named as 'noteName.mp3'.
 E.g. 'C4.mp3' for a C4 audio sample, or 'Cs4.mp3' for a C#4 audio sample.
 Will need audio samples for all notes C3 through B6.
 - Only tested with Google Chrome on Mac and Windows
 - Does not currently work with touchscreen
+- For information on setting up Django with Postgres, Nginx, and Gunicorn on Ubuntu 16.04 see: [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04)